pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

     # log_dir: "/dm-deploy/dm-master-8261/log"
     # numa_node: "0,1"
     #
     # The following configs are used to overwrite the `server_configs.master` values.
-For more parameter description, see [master config](https://github.com/pingcap/dm/blob/master/dm/master/dm-master.toml)
+For more parameter description, see https://github.com/pingcap/dm/blob/master/dm/master/dm-master.toml
     config:
       log-level: info
       # rpc-timeout: "30s"